Discover Share Celebrate Grow African American Stories

 The Center for the Innovation Workforce provides experiential learning to students, preparing them for the innovation economy.
 For these intelligent minds, science and technology come alive as virtual reality, robotics, data science, artificial intelligence and computing.

-Viola! is a new work on the fate of the Viola Edwards Hospital which opened in 1922 as the first African American-owned hospital in Pensacola, Florida.
+The Viola!
+Song Cycle is a new work on the fate of the Viola Edwards Hospital which opened in 1922 as the first African American-owned hospital in Pensacola, Florida.
 The fate of the hospital and its owner is at the core of this story and reveals two women’s lives altered in pursuit of the American dream.

 We're excited to celebrate the milestones through art, history, science and technology activities and programs.
 Our partners impacted us in a big, big way as we discovered, shared, celebrated and grew stories that impact us all.
 Thank you!